 Colorado social workers who get convicted of a Colorado felony are at risk of losing their license.
-And if they fail to tell the state licensing board about the felony within 60 days of the conviction, the could face additional disciplinary punishments as well.
+And if they fail to tell the state licensing board about the felony, they could face additional disciplinary punishments as well.

 The application to become a licensed social worker in Colorado does not ask for fingerprints.
 However, applicants are expected to voluntarily disclose their past criminal history.